Concept Paper · v15 Web Edition · April 2026

 The following are not established by the arguments in this paper:

-Nozzle performance from simulation.
+One-plug nozzle performance from simulation.
 No particle-tracing or PIC simulation has been performed.
-The adiabatic analysis in Section 2.4 provides order-of-magnitude bounds but does not capture non-adiabatic transition dynamics, loss cone effects, or the full velocity-dependent smearing of the detachment surface.
+The adiabatic analysis in Section 2.4 provides order-of-magnitude bounds but does not capture non-adiabatic transition dynamics, plug loss-cone leakage, finite-source-size effects, gyrophase-dependent detachment, or the full velocity-dependent smearing of the detachment surface.
 The magnitude of performance degradation from these effects is unknown.

 Three-body energy distribution.
 The alpha energy spread is characterized here as ~±25%.
 The actual distribution is governed by the Dalitz plot including ⁸Be resonance structure.
 Proper treatment requires the measured differential cross-section as initial conditions for particle tracing.